 For more information about Grandparents University go to: http://www.uwalumni.com/benefits-services/alumni-learning/grandparents-u...

 Thursday, November 02 2017 to Sunday, November 05 2017

 Come learn more about IceCube at the Wisconsin Science Festival.
 We will be at the Discovery Building from Nov 2nd- Nov 5th, 9am-2pm each day!
 We will have interactive activites for kids and adults including our IceCube LED display.

 For more info about the Wisconsin Science Festival: https://www.wisconsinsciencefest.org/

 Friday, June 16 2017

 Nahee Park, University of Chicago, will be giving a talk, "Studies of galactic cosmic rays with direct and indirect measurements," as part of the NPAC Forum on Friday, June 16.
 The talk is hosted by Prof. Stefan Westerhoff and begins at 2:00 pm at WIPAC, 222 E. Washington Ave.

 Sunday, June 04 2017

-Join IceCube for the World Science Festival's "street science" on Sunday, June 4th from 10 am until 6 pm in Washington Square Park, New York City.
-This event is free and open to the public.
+Join IceCube for the World Science Festival's "street science" on Sunday, June 4th from 10 am until 6 pm at NYU Kimmel Center in New York City.
+This event is free, indoors and open to the public.